Revisiting the Trade-off between Accuracy and Robustness via Weight Distribution of Filters: Filter Weight Distributions

 \subsection{Theoretical Analysis}

 Inspired by \cite{simon2019first}, we theoretically analyze the above performance from the perspective of model's optimization, which directly influences the weight distribution.
-We investigate the intrinsic mechanisms of robust models using adversarial training methods based on PDG-AT \cite{madry2017towards} and TRADES \cite{zhang2019theoretically} following \cite{simon2019first}.
+We investigate the intrinsic mechanisms of robust models using adversarial training methods based on PDG-AT \cite{madry2017towards} and TRADES \cite{zhang2019theoretically} following \cite{simon2019first,qin2019adversarial}.
 Firstly, we analyze the optimization loss of standard models and adversarial models during the training process.
-The optimization loss $L_{adv}(x,y)$ for adversarial training and the optimization loss $L(x,y)$ for standard model training can be defined as follows:
+The optimization loss $L_{adv}(x,y)$ for adversarial training and the optimization loss $L(x,y)$ for standard model training can be defined as follows: {

-where $\delta$ represents the adversarial perturbation with the maximum perturbation scale $\epsilon$, and $x$ and $y$ refer to the input samples and true labels, respectively.
-By performing a first-order Taylor expansion on the loss $L_{adv}(x,y)$ for adversarial training, we can obtain:
+} where {the $\alpha_{nat}$ and $\alpha_{adv}$ are the trade-off hyper parameters}, $\delta$ represents the adversarial perturbation with the maximum perturbation scale $\epsilon$, and $x$ and $y$ refer to the input samples and true labels, respectively.
+By performing a first-order Taylor expansion on the loss $L_{adv}(x,y)$ for adversarial training, we can obtain: {

-where $\cdot$ denotes the matrix point multiplication operation, $\partial_xL(x,y)$ represents the first-order partial derivative of $L(x,y)$ with respect to $x$.
+} where $\cdot$ denotes the matrix point multiplication operation, $\partial_xL(x,y)$ represents the first-order partial derivative of $L(x,y)$ with respect to $x$.
 Following \cite{simon2019first}, further expansion of $\partial_xL(x,y)$ can be obtained as follows: